pmajumdarKS/cyperf-agent-control/README.md

 ## Password Override
 Even though CyPerf agents are deployed from official machice images provided CyPerf team, CyPerf can also installed on arbitrary machines.
 All CyPerf machine images come with a default password. `cyperf-agent-manager` by default tries to connect with that default password.
 Obviously the default password won't work for arbitrary machines.
 In those cases the password has to be overriden.
 The options `--override-password` and `--password` are there for that purpose only but using `--password` directly in CLI is unsafe.
 In that case the actual password will be visible in plain text.
 A better option is to use only the `--override-password` option in CLI and then a password prompt will come up.
 The user will be able to type the password in an invisible way.
 Please see the example below.
+_If a key file is provided using `--key-file` option then `cyperf-agent-manager` will try to open a connection with each agent using the key file first.
+If authentication fails with the key file then it will try the password._

 ### Example
 ```